ropensci/dynamite/README.md

 ## Example

-A single-channel model with time-invariant effect of z, time-varying effect of `x`, lagged value of the response variable `y` and a group-specific random intercepts:
+A single-channel model with time-invariant effect of `z`, time-varying effect of `x`, lagged value of the response variable `y` and a group-specific random intercepts: